Multi Time Frame Candle TradingView: Read Higher Timeframes Instantly

 | Weekly | Provides the big-picture context for all other moves. |

-On the other hand, a multi-timeframe trend screener is like having a watchlist on steroids.
-It can track the trends of several assets at the same time, using simple tools like moving averages to gauge momentum across up to five different timeframes.
-It quickly shows you which assets are showing strong, consistent momentum and, just as importantly, which ones are all over the place.
-When an asset is trending in the same direction on several timeframes, it’s like getting multiple confirmations.
-This doesn't guarantee a win, but it significantly stacks the odds in your favor because it shows a stronger consensus in the market.
+A multi-timeframe trend screener tracks several assets at once, using moving averages to gauge momentum across up to five timeframes.
+It tells you which assets show consistent momentum and which ones are choppy.
+When an asset trends in the same direction on several timeframes, you're getting multiple confirmations.
+Not a guarantee, but the odds stack in your favor.

-Looking at candlestick patterns across different timeframes is like getting the full story instead of just a snippet.
-It’s a powerful way to make your trading more effective, and the benefits are pretty straightforward.
+Candlestick patterns across different timeframes give you the full story instead of a snippet.
+The benefits are straightforward.

 | Your Trading Style | Typical Timeframes to Check |